Marchen/esj71web/web/registration.md

 Registration page can be accessed from [here](https://iap-jp.org/esj/conf/login_en.php).
 Please consult the [Registration Guidelines](registration_guidelines) when registering.
-※ Word limit of English abstract has been changed from 200 words to 400 words.
+※ Word limit of English abstracts increased from 200 words to 400 words.

-## Receipt
+## Participation Certificate/Receipts

-For those who paid for their participation, we will issue a receipt on the registration system.
+Participation certificate and receipts will be issued from ONLINE CONF, not from the registration system.
+They will be available after March 1, when ONLINE CONF will be open.
+If you need your participation certificate and/or receipts before then, please contact us through the "ESJ71 Inquiry form".

 ## DEADLINES